TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

    ````
    kubectl get nodes -o wide
    ````
- Nodes should be visible as STATUS "Ready" within ~minute.
+ Nodes should be visible as STATUS "**Ready**" within ~minute.

- Validate you have multiple (three) interfaces on your EC2 worker nodes attached - and Multus interfaces are tagged with node.k8s.amazonaws.com/no_manage "true" (in AWS console)
+ Validate you have multiple (three) interfaces on your EC2 worker node(s) attached - and Multus interfaces are tagged with node.k8s.amazonaws.com/no_manage "true" (in AWS console)

-If all looks good (kubectl get nodes command shows "Ready" worker node instance, networks are as configured) - move to [Lab2](https://github.com/TheHannuAWS/AWS-Immersion-Day/tree/main/Lab2)
+If all looks good (kubectl get nodes command shows "Ready" worker node instance, networks are as configured) - proceed to [Lab2](https://github.com/TheHannuAWS/AWS-Immersion-Day/tree/main/Lab2)